-Some newer radios have "data" connectors that bypass the audio stages.
-(I think that is confusing.
-They should be labeled external modem.)
+Commercial VHF/UHF radios usually have an accessory connector, either inside or on the back, with the necessary connections.
 Other equipment will need to be modified.
 The received signal needs to be taken from the discriminator before amplification stages have the chance to corrupt it.
 For transmitting, a direct connection needs to be made into the modulator.
 Here are some useful tips for 9600 baud operation: